Donny Olson: Career

 He is the president and CEO of Olson Air Service, based in Nome, Alaska.

 He was appointed to the Alaska State Medical Board by Governor Tony Knowles in 1995 and served until taking office in the Alaska Senate in 2001.
 He was the sole Democrat associated with the Alaska political corruption probe.
 He was the only Alaska legislator to reject a bribe offer to vote for an oil tax bill.
 It was proposed as a campaign contribution of $25,000 for his 2004 Lieutenant Governor's race.
 He subsequently helped the FBI make their case against those involved.

 Olson caucused with the Republicans in the majority during the 28th Senate, from 2013 to 2014, but he was not invited to participate in the organization of the majority caucus for the 29th Senate.
-He is currently a member of the Democratic minority caucus.
+He was a member of the Democratic minority caucus from 2015 to 2023.
+He is currently a member of the 17-member bipartisan majority.

+Personal life

+Olson lives in Golovin, Alaska.
+In January 2025, he was hospitalized for a "stroke-like medical emergency" which left him with aphasia impairing his speaking ability.